shochberg13/TicTacToe/README.md

 5) Have the option to play another game

 I have developed an algorithm that cannot be beaten and might even beat you!
 Try for yourself.

+# To Play
+Run the exe file in bin/Debug/netcoreapp3.1